 - Damaged goods, outdated promotional items, unpopular items

-However, executives in food companies appear committed to cutting down the manufacturing energy, transportation and food waste that accumulate as a result of consumer good sales.
-The United Nations Global Compact and Accenture released a report, “A New Era of Sustainability”, that included a wide sampling of major CPG companies around the world, including Unilever, Nestle and Heineken.
+However, executives in food companies appear committed to cutting down the manufacturing energy, transportation and food waste that accumulates as a result of consumer good sales.
+The United Nations Global Compact and Accenture released a report, “A New Era of Sustainability”, that included a wide sampling of major CPG companies around the world, including Unilever, Nestle, and Heineken.
 Ninety-eight percent believed that sustainability issues would be critical to the future success of their respective businesses.
 Further, 92 percent believed that companies should integrate sustainability through their supply chain, but only 59 percent believed that their company already had.

 Companies must optimize their inventory management.

 One way to help severely cut down on waste is inventory management optimization.
 Overstocking is a huge waste of money and product.
 In fact, the average cost of stocking excess inventory is reportedly up to 25 percent of the value of those goods.
 The risk of running out of stock on high-demand products is an equivalent money loser.
 Companies need data on their products that is up-to-date and detailed, but that often requires a team of data scientists to disperse and understand said data.
-Analytics software like SupplyPike’s Titania makes your data approachable for everyone on your team.
+Analytics software like SupplyPike Analytics makes your data approachable for everyone on your team.
 It gives you immediate notifications on potential roadblocks like stock-outs so you can take action quickly to avoid missed sales and frustrated customers.
 It will also analyze what is not selling so you can actively cut down on waste and save money on underperforming products.

 The National Resources Defense Council also offers four key proposals for inciting change with stakeholders across the supply chain regarding food waste: